 Cassirer, Ernst.
 The Platonic Renaissance in England, 1953.

 De Wulf, Maurice.
 History of Medieval Philosophy.
-Longmans, 1909.
+London, 1909.

 Egan, Harvey D. An Anthology of Christian Mysticism.
-Liturgical Press, 1991.
+Collegeville, MN, 1991.

 Frothingham, Octavius B. Transcendentalism in New England.
-New York: Putnam, 1876.
+New York, 1876.

 Garin, Eugenio.
 History of Italian philosophy, Volume 1.
 (Giorgio A. Pinton, tr.).
 Rodopi, 2008.